BurlingtonCodeAcademy/webdev-prework/03_strings.md

             Only this and nothing more."'
 ```

-*Opening stanza of the poem "The Raven" by Edgar Allen Poe.*
+*The opening stanza of the poem "The Raven" by Edgar Allen Poe.*

 The poem above is multiple lines, but it is only a single String, the `\` characters following each line are saying to JavaScript, "Hey, I know that a line-break is coming up, but please do not end the String because there is more to come, okay?".
 Using these backslashes, we can use a **String** that spans multiple lines without needing to combine multiple shorter **Strings**.